heathermiller/dist-prog-book/chapter/2/futures.md

 ```

-In javascript world, some patterns emerged, most noticeably the error-first callback style, also adopted by Node.
+In javascript world, some patterns emerged, most noticeably the error-first callback style ( which we've seen before, also adopted by Node).
 Although this works, but it is not very composable, and eventually takes us back to what is called callback hell.
 Fortunately, Promises come to the rescue.

 Although most of the earlier papers did not talk about error handling, the Promises paper by Liskov and Shrira did acknowledge the possibility of failure in a distributed environment.
 They talked about propagation of exceptions from the called procedure to the caller and also about call streams, and how broken streams could be handled.
 E language also talked about broken promises and setting a promise to the exception of broken references.